Skip to main content

 Summary

-In conclusion, Salto offers three distinct methods for managing CPQ data: Salesforce Record ID, External ID, and field values-based IDs.
+In conclusion, Salto offers three distinct methods for managing CPQ data: External ID, Salesforce Record ID, and field values-based IDs.

 Each method has its unique merits and drawbacks, tailored to cater to different circumstances.

-On the other hand, while the field values-based IDs offer a degree of flexibility, they are more prone to conflicts and may lead to unexpected changes to Salto IDs.
-Therefore, it's less ideal unless the specific use case warrants this approach.
+The field values-based IDs offer a degree of flexibility, but are more prone to conflicts and may lead to unexpected changes to Salto IDs.
+Therefore, we recommend you try this approach only if you have a specific need that it addresses.

 Choosing the right method ultimately depends on your specific needs, the resources available for setup and maintenance, and your long-term data management strategy.